 The king of your sandwich cravings is here

-Just a few short blocks from the heart of downtown, Broad Street Giant Grinder is a sweet source of all that is good.
-Gigantic and mouthwatering, their East Coast style sub sandwiches hit the spot.
-The shop’s deli makes hot and cold grinders and salads and features locally made brews, wines and bottled drinks.
+—Just a few short blocks from the heart of downtown, Broad Street Giant Grinder is a sweet source of all that is good.
+Gigantic and mouthwatering, their East Coast-style sub sandwiches hit the spot.
+The shop’s deli makes hot and cold grinders, deep dish pizzas, salads, and features locally-made brews, wines and bottled drinks.

-Open 7 days a week, the small but mighty shop satisfies your greatest cravings.
-Indoor seating is limited, but outside guests can get cozy at a table in their dog-friendly patio.
+Open seven days a week, the small but mighty shop satisfies your greatest cravings.
+Indoor seating is limited, but outside guests can get cozy at a table on their dog-friendly patio.
 Impressive sandwiches, generous portions and beautiful surroundings make this sandwich shop a secret refuge for the avid foodie.

-Stop in for a local beer or wine, like SLO Cider, Porch Pounders, Cali Squeeze, Barrel House, Central Coast Brewing, or Figueroa Mountain.
+Stop in for a local beer or wine like Two Broads cider, Porch Pounder wine, Cali Squeeze, Barrel House, Central Coast Brewing, or Figueroa Mountain.
 Not in the mood for alcohol?
 Grab a locally made craft soda, a Sunshine Bottleworks yerba mate, or a Whalebird Kombucha.

 “We’re maintaining what Brad built over the years and making sure our customers stay happy with the menu they know and love.
-We’re excited about adding a pizza oven to give more options!” said Libby.
+We’re very grateful for our amazing customers and their support!” said Libby.

 Broad Street Giant Grinder is located at 1901 Broad St. in San Luis Obispo.
 Hours are Mon-Sat 10 a.m.- 4 p.m., Sun 11 a.m.-4 p.m.
 For more information call (805) 543-6700 or visit www.giantgrinderslo.com.